 The model is based on one of the last half cab double deckers, built for NSW DGT in 1952.
 Bus m/o 2691 is fully restored and resides at Loftus: Sydney Tram Museum

 Former Ribble No. 1971 is a Leyland Atlantean imported to NSW from the English Midlands in 1976 by Kirklands.
 This was done to get around the huge new bus costs in Australia due to scarcity of chasses.
 These buses could be one-man operated, and were especially useful for country school runs.

 M/O 5205 "Taree-Harrington"

-Kirklands of Lismore NSW imported many UK built second-hand Atlantean buses and sold some on the oteher operators such as Joyce's of Bellingen NSW.
-This former Ribble No. 1972 bus was used to operate between Urunga on the NSW North Coast and Bellingen.
+Kirklands of Lismore NSW imported many UK built second-hand Atlantean buses and sold some on the other operators such as Joyce's of Bellingen NSW.
+This former Ribble No. 1972 bus was used between Urunga on the NSW North Coast and Bellingen.